 Often it is best to start digging at the farthest end of the drainage system, usually a ditch, the street, a drywell, or other low or dry area you are draining to.
 This way you lock in the fixed end and if troubles occur further upstream in the system (like a boulder or major roots) you can sometimes just increase the slope of the French drain piping to go over the top of the obstruction.

-So gather your friends and some good trench digging tools, like the Easy Digging grub hoe, and get digging.
+So gather your friends and some good trench digging tools, and get to it.

 Congratulations, you have finished the hard part (designing and digging).
 It was a lot of work and you do not want to have to do it again, right?
 To make your French drain last a long, long time you need to use these following items: